indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_distributing_wix.rst

 :py:meth:`PythonExecutable.to_wix_msi_builder`
-   Converts a :py:class:`PythonExecutable` to a :py:class:`starlark_tugger.WIXMSIBuilder`.
+   Converts a :py:class:`PythonExecutable` to a :py:class:`starlark_tugger.WiXMSIBuilder`.

-   This method will produce a :py:class:`starlark_tugger.WIXMSIBuilder` that is pre-configured to install a Python application and all its support files.
+   This method will produce a :py:class:`starlark_tugger.WiXMSIBuilder` that is pre-configured to install a Python application and all its support files.
 The MSI will install all files composing the Python application, excluding system-level dependencies.